 FHA mortgage guidelines for student loans

-FHA loans also have guidelines regarding student loans and DTI.
+FHA loans also have guidelines regarding student loans and DTI ratio.
 As is the case with a conventional loan, your student loans will be considered in your debt obligations, and your lender will derive the monthly payment amount from your credit report or student loan statement.

 “FHA lenders prefer a 43 percent or lower DTI ratio, but they can be more flexible if you have extra cash reserves and higher credit scores,” notes Tayne.

-However, if your loans are in forbearance or deferred, or you’re on an income-driven repayment plan, your mortgage lender is required to factor in either: 1 percent of the remaining balance of your student loans or the monthly payment listed on your credit report, whichever is more; or, the actual payment as indicated on your student loan statement.
-According to Tayne, student loans with monthly payments of less than 1 percent of the balance are rounded up.
+However, if your loans are in forbearance or deferred, or you’re on an income-driven repayment plan, your mortgage lender is required to factor in either: 0.5 percent of the remaining balance of your student loans if your current monthly payment is $0; the monthly payment listed on your credit report; or the actual payment as indicated on your student loan statement.

 VA mortgage guidelines for student loans

 If you’re an active member of the military, veteran, surviving spouse or other qualifying borrower, you might be thinking about getting a VA loan.
 With a VA loan, the guidelines for student loans are somewhat different than those for other types of mortgages.

 First, VA loan lenders typically look for a DTI ratio of no more than 41 percent.
 However, VA loans don’t call for including student loan payments in your DTI ratio if those payments are to be deferred at least 12 months after the date your VA loan closes.